Jnewton2023/TheQuestion/whatdoiknow/readme.md

 This directory explains how I know nothing.
-My goal is to absorb as much information that I can and be able to pass this on to my peers and anyone struggling with me.
+My goal is to absorb as much information that I can and be able to pass this on to my peers and anyone struggling with me..